artemptushkin/proxy-image/README.md

 ### Description

-Image proxy server based on spring cloud gateway filters provides opportunity to change images on fly.
+Image proxy server based on spring cloud gateway filters provides opportunity to modify images on fly.
 <br>There are two ways to customize response image:
 * By passing additional query parameter at the request, see tables below
 * By setting up default filters parameters at the spring application properties